scritcash/scrit-whitepaper/scrit-whitepaper.md

 Transactions
 ============

-Scrit mints offer only three APIs to the Scrit clients: Perform a *transaction* (also called a *reissue*), a lookup in the spendbook (which records all spent DBCs), and retrieving the number of currently valid DBCs for a mint's signature key (to assess anonymity set sizes).
+Scrit mints offer only three API calls to the Scrit clients: Perform a *transaction* (also called a *reissue*), a lookup in the spendbook (which records all spent DBCs), and one for retrieving the number of currently valid DBCs for a mint's signature key (to assess anonymity set sizes).

-The spendbook writes entries in the order given below and breaks on failure.
+The spendbook writes entries in the order given below and aborts transaction processing when encountering a failure.
 All writes are successful if the value was not contained in the spendbook before and fail if the value is already known.
-A transactions works as follows:
+A transaction works as follows:

 1. Verify transaction: Verify ACS, verify mint signatures on input